 If for some reason you are unable to access the iPad’s settings, you can reset it using iTunes.
 Follow these simple steps to do it:

 If you are unable to access the iPad in any way when the device is locked or disabled, the only viable way to unlock the device would be using an iPhone Unlocker tool.
 One of the best is FoneGeek iPhone Passcode Unlocker.
 This tool is the most ideal solution for resetting a locked iOS device since it will allow you to remove the Apple ID or iCloud account.
 The following are some of the tools most useful features:

 Step 1: Download and install the iPhone Passcode Unlocker tool on your computer.
-Once it is installed successfully, open it and in the main interface, select the “Screen Unlock” tool to begin the unlocking process.
+Once it is installed successfully, open it and in the main interface, select the “Unlock Apple ID” to begin the unlocking process.

-Step 2: Select “Unlock Apple ID” from the three options presented in the next window.
-Then connect the iPad to the computer using USB cable.
+Step 2: Now connect the iPad to the computer using USB cable.

 Step 3: When prompted, “Trust this Computer” on the iPad to allow the program to easily detect the device.
 You should know the lock screen password of the device to use this unlocking function.
 Once it is detected, the program will begin scanning the device’s data.

-Step 5: Once the device has been reset and rebooted, the program will immediately begin unlocking the device.
+Step 5: Once the device has been detected, click on "Start Unlock" and the program will immediately begin unlocking the device.
 A progress bar on the screen will help you keep track of the unlocking process.

 When it is complete, a pop-up will appear notifying you that the process is complete.
 You can now check if the device has been unlocked.